Published: , Modified: T.N.

-"Matsusada Precision was the only company that offered a high-voltage power supply that could precisely adjust the voltage required for flying car experiments."
+"Matsusada Precision was the only choice for the precise voltage adjustment required in our flying car experiments."

 Case Study: Nozaki Laboratory, Department of System Design Engineering, Faculty of Science and Technology, Keio University